Shirley Maddock: Islands of the Gulf

 Maddock is best-known for producing and presenting New Zealand's first ever locally produced television documentary series, Islands of the Gulf, in 1964.
 The documentary involved Maddock (with photographer Don Whyte) exploring the Hauraki Gulf at a time when the islands of the Gulf were isolated from the outside world.
 Intended to be a one-off, Islands of the Gulf ended up running to five half-hour episodes, and made Maddock a household name.
 The first episode was about the Great Barrier Island.
 The series was followed by a best-selling non-fiction book, Islands of the Gulf (1966), based on the documentary.
 It was re-printed many times, including in 2017.

 Maddock was not initially permitted by the NZBC to use the title "producer".
 In a 1993 interview with Jim Sullivan for Radio New Zealand, Maddock explained that "the hierarchy of broadcasting in those days didn't think that producer was a suitable title for a woman", and accordingly the credit line she was allowed to use was "written, devised and arranged by" or "written and presented by".
 It was only in 1965 that Maddock was allowed to use the credit title of "producer" for a documentary called A Capital Move, a centennial piece about the transfer of New Zealand government from Auckland to Wellington.

-Maddock went on to produce other documentary series such as The Tall Trees and the Gold (1966), about the history of logging and gold mining in New Zealand.
+Maddock went on to produce other documentary series such as A Far Cry, about the National Women's Hospital, and The Tall Trees and the Gold (1966), about the history of logging and gold mining in New Zealand.
+The latter was the first New Zealand documentary to be sold overseas.